moka-rs/moka/README.md

 Here are some highlights:

 - [crates.io](https://crates.io/): The official crate registry has been using Moka in its API service to reduce the loads on PostgreSQL.
-Every time you download a crate using Cargo, the API server will use the information cached in Moka.
-It is maintaining cache hit rates of ~85% for the high-traffic download endpoints.
+Moka is maintaining [cache hit rates of ~85%][gh-discussions-51] for the high-traffic download endpoint.
-  ([discussions][gh-discussions-51]) (Moka used: Nov 2021 &mdash; present)
+  (Moka used: Nov 2021 &mdash; present)
-- [aliyundrive-webdav][aliyundrive-webdav-git]: This WebDAV gateway for a cloud drive may have been deployed in hundreds of home WiFi routers, including inexpensive models with 32-bit ARMv5TE or MIPS-based SoCs.
+- [aliyundrive-webdav][aliyundrive-webdav-git]: This WebDAV gateway for a cloud drive may have been deployed in hundreds of home WiFi routers, including inexpensive models with 32-bit MIPS or ARMv5TE-based SoCs.
 Moka is used to cache the metadata of remote files.
 (Moka used: Aug 2021 &mdash; present)

 [gh-discussions-51]: https://github.com/moka-rs/moka/discussions/51